A Cheatsheet for User Interview and Follow Ups Questions

 In the interview questions I sometimes ask directly to recall past events.
 But this method can also be used as a follow-up question.

-- “Can you give me / think of an example of [ xxx ]?”
+- “Please give me / think of an example of [ xxx ]?”

-- “Can you show me how you did [ xxx ]?” (if you can ask them to show them their screen and do the task for example)
+- “Show me how you did [ xxx ]?” (if you can ask them to show them their screen and do the task for example)

 6. One Last Thing?